pinojs/pino/docs/extreme.md

   constructing a Pino instance (see [pino#constructor](api.md#constructor)), then Pino will invoke `process.exit(0)` when no error has occurred, or `process.exit(1)` otherwise.
-If an `onTerminated` function is supplied, it us the responsibility of the `onTerminated` function to manually exit the process.
+If an `onTerminated` function is supplied, it is the responsibility of the `onTerminated` function to manually exit the process.

   In the case of `SIGHUP`, we will look to see if any other handlers are registered for the event.
 If not, we will proceed as we do with all other